’31E Scholar Society

 Jason Yu

-Marcella is a junior from West Bloomfield, Michigan studying Industrial and Operations Engineering and minoring in Public Policy.
-Her long term goal is to pursue a career in intellectual property law.
-This past summer she began an independent research project on gene drive patents and led summer sessions of Michigan’s Recreational Tennis Club (Rec Tennis).
+Marcella is a senior from West Bloomfield, Michigan studying Industrial and Operations Engineering and minoring in Public Policy.
+After graduating, she will pursue a career in consulting.
 Marcella is the Student President of 1931E and Secretary of Cost Assistance of Resilient Engineers (CARE).
 Through both positions, she communicates closely with the ’31E Scholarship Committee, Alumni network, and current Scholars.
 Through CARE, she actively works to raise money for emergency financial need engineering students.
-She is a member of the Engineering Honors Program and is DEI Chair of their student advisory board.
-She additionally is Vice President of Rec Tennis and leads sessions three times a week throughout the school year.
 In her free time, she enjoys walking her dog and spending time with friends and family.

 Marcella Zarouk